selimchiki/AppleWatchFaces/readme.md

     - scoll to new item ( esp. important for long list )
     - UX for patterns ?

-- outline for hands / switch / color ?
+- add option for hand outline color
 - implement some of the smooth animations for second / minute hand
 - fix default the indicators to work better for watch